Thanksgiving weekend is around the corner and marketers will soon be scrambling to boost sales and encourage people to do some holiday shopping.

 Dating app Hinge harnessed the sentimentality of the festive season with a timely email asking potential users what they were thankful for.
 They used the opportunity to share information about what they themselves were thankful for, namely the success of a recent re-branding strategy and the significant growth they had experienced.

-The email capitalises on the intensified desire to spend time with someone special during the holidays.
+The email capitalizes on the intensified desire to spend time with someone special during the holidays.
 An effective strategy given that emotional advertising is a highly effective conversion tool.

 Hosting an exclusive digital event, like a live stream or a webinar, is a perfect way to captivate your audience at Thanksgiving.
 Especially if your business operates internationally.